GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/07-bogus-benchmarks.md

 As before with `mod_wsgi`, you will see details of the requests as received.

+> NOTE: If you find the results for `gunicorn` are really poor, kill `bomardier` and run it again with the same command.
+For reasons unknown it seems `gunicorn` can fail in some strange way when hit with a high amount of traffic immediately after it is started.

 ![](hello-world-v5-2-raw-requests.png)

 Compare the results against what we got for `mod_wsgi` and you may at this point be thinking why I am bothering even considering using `mod_wsgi`, as `gunicorn` is obviously better.